UniCore-SCM/.github/README.md

 ## 📈 Project Status

-The UniCore platform is currently in **Beta**.
+The UniCore platform is currently in **Alpha**.
 We are under active development, and features or architecture may evolve.
 We welcome feedback and suggestions as we work towards a stable release.

 ## 🤝 Get Involved